Super Lawyers

 Stiff Baby and Birth Injuries | Hypertonia

-Baby Being able to finally take your baby home from the hospital is an incredible moment that symbolizes a new chapter for your family and begins the journey of raising a child.
-If you notice your baby is unusually stiff within the first few days of being home, you may be alarmed.
+BabyFinally taking your baby home from the hospital is an incredible moment that symbolizes a new chapter for your family and begins the journey of raising a child.
+You may be alarmed if your baby is unusually stiff within the first few days of being home.

 The birth injury and cerebral palsy lawyers at Miller & Zois may be able to help you if you believe your baby was injured as a result of a medical error during childbirth.
 Our lawyers have years of experience handling these medical malpractice claims.

-“Hypertonia in infants is a symptom of multiple medical emergencies and conditions, some of which result from birth injuries, and which must be diagnosed by a medical professional.”
+“Hypertonia in infants is a symptom of multiple medical emergencies and conditions, some of which result from birth injuries, and must be diagnosed by a medical professional.”

 Cerebral Palsy